 Which Fertiliser Is Best For Indoor Plants?

-Well, organic is best!
-Yes, you can find synthetic fertiliser for indoor plants and those aren’t ideal especially when you’ve got pets and children that could potentially paw at your plants.
+Well, organic fertiliser is best!
+Yes, you can find synthetic fertiliser for inward plants and those aren’t ideal especially when you’ve got pets and children that could potentially paw at your plants.

 The best fertiliser also depends on the plants you keep.
 For now, there are three kinds you can get and they are liquid fertilisers, slow-release fertilisers, and granular fertilisers.
 Small, potted plants benefit best from slow-release fertilisers.
 Granular fertilisers are better for repotting or propagating.
 The slow-release fertilisers are best for more seasoned plant parents as you have to be mindful of when to fertilise your plants.